- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

 Chowder is a beloved New England soup.
 Probably because it’s comforting and hardy, and New Englanders definitely need hardiness to get through these killer winters.

 In any case, if you’re a fan of a good chowder, visit Chowderfest and Brews at Waterville Valley Resort.
-It takes place in May, and for a small fee you can sample all the chowder your stomach can stand.
+If you’re looking for things to do in New Hampshire in May, this is a good choice; for a small fee you can sample all the chowder your stomach can stand.
 Live music and local beer samples included!

 NH’s coffee scene doesn’t always get the credit it deserves.
-And while we’re no Portland, there are some undeniable gems sprinkled around the state.
+And while we’re no Portland, there are some undeniable gems sprinkled around New Hampshire.

-This amusement center in Chichester is jam-packed with fun activities you can enjoy with your kids.
+This amusement center in Chichester is jam-packed with fun activities, making it one of the top things to do in NH with kids.
 From a bumper boat pond to ziplining, go-karts, batting cages, a climbing wall, and mini golf, you won’t experience a single moment of boredom.

 If you love peeping amazing Christmas lights displays in December, look no further than the NH Motor Speedway in Loudon.
 While this speedway is normally used as a race car track, it is converted each holiday season into a magical 2.5-mile tunnel of Christmas lights that you can drive your car through.
-It’s worth waiting in line for, I promise.
+It’s worth waiting in line for as a super fun Christmas in NH thing to do!

 The Merrimack Outlets is a large, modern shopping center that has a nice food court, outdoor walking paths and over 100 outlet stores.
-There are so many upscale brands here that you won’t find anywhere else in the state, like Barbour, Coach, Lucky Brand, and Michael Kors.
+There are so many upscale brands here that you won’t find anywhere else in the state, like Barbour, Coach, Lucky Brand, and Michael Kors, def some of the best shopping in New Hampshire!

 For nature-lovers and photographers who love capturing lightning in a bottle, you’ll want to attend the Sugar Hill Lupine Festival in the White Mountains.